 There was also a period in the mid-1990s where there was a four-door Impala SS that I think met the muscle car criteria, and I would even make a strenuous claim for the last generation of Impala in SS form to be considered.
 On the latter though, I will concede that there was no V-8 option, and even I have to question whether a car can be a muscle car if it doesn’t have a V-8 under the hood.

 It’s big, brash, fast, American, and it has a great big V-8 under the hood, so what else could the Chrysler 300C be other than a muscle car?
-Okay, I suppose the same could be said of the Cadillac Escalade too, but I’m sure you know where I’m coming from here?
-The 300C is as all-American as mom’s apple pie and the Star Spangled Banner, and apart from the number of doors it has, it just about fulfils most of what it takes to be considered as a muscle car.
+Okay, I suppose the same could be said of the Cadillac Escalade too, but I’m sure you know where I’m coming from here.
+The 300C is as all-American as mom’s apple pie and the Star Spangled Banner, and apart from the number of doors it has, it just about fulfills most of what it takes to be considered a muscle car.

 If you take the time to trawl through the annals of automotive history there are other contenders that deserve an honorable mention as potential four-door muscle cars.
-These contenders include the likes of the Rambler Rebel V-8, Dodge Coronet Hemi, Pontiac Bonneville, Ford Galaxie 500 427, Ford Taurus SHO, and possibly the Buick Regal GS?
+These contenders include the likes of the Rambler Rebel V-8, Dodge Coronet Hemi, Pontiac Bonneville, Ford Galaxie 500 427, Ford Taurus SHO, and possibly the Buick Regal GS.